 I’m a huge proponent of body awareness and knowing your shape, but I don’t believe the answer lies in a bowl of fruit.
 I also don’t think the tape measure shows the entire picture.

-When I’m hired to help a woman with her style reinvention, you better believe we’re going to explore her body shape.
+When I work with my clients, we 100% explore her body shape.
 Understanding this information is incredibly useful when it comes to refining a style.
 But women are complex creatures.
 Our bodies do not easily fall into one category.
 And that’s why it’s imperative to take a broader perspective when it comes to answering the question, what is my body shape.

 The numbers on the tape measure don’t lie.
 When you wrap that thing around your hips you will see accurately how your hips convert into inches.
 This may be difficult to do as you may not want to see how your hips translate in the metric system.
 But having this information (in relation to the measurement of your waist and bust) is useful when it comes to buying clothes.
 When you know where you stand (literally, where your body stands in space) you can figure out the right sizes and silhouettes that’ll make you look your best.

 But the numbers on the tape measure are only one piece of the pie when it comes to answering what is my body shape.